 Samya and Lauren, the Swiss couple brought out the brollies.
 The Belgians had coats, the Germans went for long plastic macs, the three English students were in raincoats and the two Chinese girls just hugged their cardigans a little tighter as we took two steps forward and one back in the increasingly sticky mud.

-There’s roadworks going on here, if you can call the creation of a road through a corn (and I mean corn on the cob, not wheat) field road works.
-So we were halted for 15 minutes, while the diggers did their thing, which mainly involved, pushing large rocks down the hill and scaring their work colleagues as they swung round to stop.
+There are roadworks going on here, if you can call the creation of a road through a corn (and I mean corn on the cob, not wheat) field roadworks.
+So we were halted for 15 minutes, while the diggers did their thing, which mainly involved, pushing large rocks down the hill and scaring their work colleagues as they swung around to stop.

 Some folks stop here for the night, but seeing as it was only coming up to noon and we’d only been walking two hours, it did seem a little early, so instead our merry little band, trickled in (we led the charge) for lunch and a sustaining cup of mint tea.
-Sitting on tiny wooden stools undercover in the lovely courtyard we drank Tibetan Yak Butter Tea, ate pork fried rice and the most delicious stir fried pumpkin – which unlike it’s American cousin is green.
+Sitting on tiny wooden stools undercover in the lovely courtyard we drank Tibetan Yak Butter Tea, and ate pork fried rice and the most delicious stir-fried pumpkin – which unlike its American cousin is green.

-The trail continues, onwards and up.
-There’s a donkey-horse that stops us in our tracks as we round one bend and find a small shack, “Gain Energy for the 28 Bends” says the sign as we navigate round the horse-donkey, with the woman screeching, “photo-money” at me as I snap said horse-donkey.
-As we plough on, I’m thinking, “you mean we haven’t got to the 28 bends yet?”.
+The trail continues, onwards, and up.
+There’s a donkey-horse that stops us in our tracks as we round one bend and find a small shack, “Gain Energy for the 28 Bends” says the sign as we navigate around the horse-donkey, with the woman screeching, “photo-money” at me as I snap said horse-donkey.
+As we plow on, I’m thinking, “You mean we haven’t got to the 28 bends yet?”.

 This trek is more popular with Western backpackers than native Chinese tourists, so our two Chinese girls are unusual and it’s a surprise when we meet several trekkers heading the opposite way and they’re all Chinese.
 One man makes a point of stopping and shaking our hands.
 My concern about the 28 bends increases.